milanglacier/minuet-ai.el/README.md

   - [OpenAI-compatible](#openai-compatible)
   - [OpenAI-FIM-Compatible](#openai-fim-compatible)

-# Minuet AI
+# Minuet

-Minuet AI: Dance with Intelligence in Your Code 💃.
+Minuet: Dance with LLM in Your Code 💃.

-`Minuet-ai` brings the grace and harmony of a minuet to your coding process.
+`Minuet` brings the grace and harmony of a minuet to your coding process.
 Just as dancers move during a minuet.

 # Features

-- AI-powered code completion with dual modes:
+- LLM-powered code completion with dual modes:
   - Specialized prompts and various enhancements for chat-based LLMs on code completion tasks.
   - Fill-in-the-middle (FIM) completion for compatible models (DeepSeek, Codestral, and some Ollama models).
-- Support for multiple AI providers (OpenAI, Claude, Gemini, Codestral, Ollama, Llama.cpp and OpenAI-compatible providers)
+- Support for multiple LLM providers (OpenAI, Claude, Gemini, Codestral, Ollama, Llama.cpp and OpenAI-compatible providers)
 - Customizable configuration options
 - Streaming support to enable completion delivery even with slower LLMs